 Kentucky's persistently poor counties are concentrated in Eastern Kentucky, but high poverty is found across the state.
-Poverty rates in five counties are at least 33 percent-Breathitt, Clay, Harlan, Knox and Wolfe Counties.
-Meanwhile, Boone, Oldham, Nelson, and Spencer Counties have rates in the single digits.
+Poverty rates in five counties are at least 33 percent-Leslie, Clay, Harlan, Knox and Wolfe Counties.
+Meanwhile, Boone, Oldham, Nelson, Shelby, Spencer, and Woodford Counties have rates in the single digits.
 There can be, of course, concentrated pockets of poverty within counties with relatively low rates.
 For example, the Jefferson County poverty rate is 13.7 percent.
-However, nearly one quarter of the county's population live in Census tracts where less than 5 percent of the population live in poverty, and nearly 12 percent live in tracts where the poverty rate exceeds 30 percent of the population.
-In general, "mostly rural" (23.4%) counties have higher poverty rates than "slightly rural" (18.3%) or metro counties (13.5%).
-The U.S. average poverty rate (12.8%) is much lower than Kentucky's statewide average (16.6%), based on the U.S. Census 2020 American Community Survey 5-year estimate.
-The poverty rate is one of the factors used in the county-level assessment presented in the Summary of this report (see page xiii).
-There are four Kentucky counties in the upper 10 percent of counties nationally (for having low poverty rates), and an additional three in the upper 25 percent (again, for lower poverty).
-The rest of the state's 113 counties are in the lower 75 percent of counties for higher rates of poverty.
+However, nearly one quarter (22.8%) of the county's population live in Census tracts where less than 5 percent of the population live in poverty, and nearly 12 percent live in tracts where the poverty rate exceeds 30 percent of the population.
+In general, "mostly rural" counties have higher poverty rates (22.7%) than "slightly rural" (17.8%) or metro counties (13%).
+The U.S. average poverty rate (12.6%) is much lower than Kentucky's statewide average (16.5%), based on the U.S. Census 2021 American Community Survey 5-year estimate.

-Kentucky County-Level Poverty Rates, 2016-2020
+Kentucky County-Level Poverty Rates, 2017-2021

-Source: American Community Survey, 2020 5-Year Estimate, Table S1701
+Source: American Community Survey, 2021 5-Year Estimates, Table S1701